 It should come as no surprise that Anker, the company you probably associate with battery packs, is now one of the better budget audio brands.
-In the last few years, the company has consistently offered great value with products like their Flare Bluetooth speaker or Liberty Air true wireless earbuds.
-With the Anker Soundcore Liberty 2 Pro true wireless earbuds the company isn’t just trying to offer good value: it’s aiming to be the best.
-So how do these hold up?
+In the last few years, the company has consistently offered great value with products like its Flare line of Bluetooth speakers and Liberty line of true wireless earbuds.
+With the Anker Soundcore Liberty 2 Pro, the company doesn’t just offer a good value, it also tries to be the best in its class.
+So how does it hold up?